rednafi/pysanity/README.md

     dumb_div(5)
     ```
- * For logging in production Flask applications, use (Sentry)[https://github.com/getsentry/sentry-python].
+ * For logging in production Flask applications, use [Sentry](https://github.com/getsentry/sentry-python).
+You can view your logs in the Sentry Dashboard.

    ```python
    # __init__.py